 The registered manager and staff spoken with clearly demonstrated knowledge of their specific roles and responsibilities in relation to adult safeguarding and their obligation to report concerns.
 Discussion with the registered manager confirmed that there were arrangements in place to embed the new regional operational safeguarding policy and procedure into practice.
-The registered manager is the safeguarding champion and attended training in January 2017.
+Safeguarding champions had been identified.